-- A. The following immunizations are required for clinical placement: - a) Varicella: - a.
-Positive titer, immunization, or childhood illness are acceptable - b) Tetanus/Diphtheria (Tdap) - a.
-Within the last 10 years - c) MMR - a.
-2 doses if born on/after 1957; if born before 1957, one dose only - d) Hepatitis B - a.
-Documentation of series, positive titer, or signed declination - e) PPD (Tb skin test) - Yearly test, or negative CXR within the last 5 years if PPD test is positive - f) Annual flu shot - a.
-Approximate yearly deadline - b.
-November 1 - g) Yearly respiratory fit testing - a.
+I. The following immunizations are required for clinical placement: Varicella: Positive titer, immunization, or childhood illness are acceptable

+Tetanus/Diphtheria (Tdap) within the last 10 years MMR 2 doses if born on/after 1957; if born before 1957, one dose only Hepatitis B Documentation of series, positive titer, or signed declination PPD (Tb skin test)

+Yearly test, or negative CXR within the last 5 years if PPD test is positive

+- b.
+Annual flu shot - c.
+Approximate yearly deadline - d.
+November 1 - II.
+Yearly respiratory PAPR testing - a.
 Offered through Center for Health Sciences at Lowry each fall semester during the first-year orientation on a Monday or Wednesday, date to be determined. - b.
-A copy of current fit test results from current employer is acceptable. - h) All immunizations must be kept current and up to date while enrolled in any radiologic science program. - a) NOTE: it is the responsibility of the student, NOT CCD FACULTY to ensure that immunizations are current. - b) All immunizations must be current prior to the start of any radiologic science program. - c) The annual PPD must be completed within 3 months of the start of the program. - d) If the student is taking the Hepatitis B series, it must be completed within the proscribed time frame for the immunization series, or the student may be removed from clinical.
-A signed declination forms must be in students' academic file. - e) Annual PPD tests must be completed before the previous year's PPD test expires.
+A copy of current mask fit test results from current employer is acceptable. - c.
+All immunizations must be kept current and up-to-date while enrolled in any radiologic science program. - a) NOTE: it is the responsibility of the student, NOT CCD FACULTY to ensure that immunizations are current. - III.
+All immunizations must be current prior to the start of any radiologic science program. - IV.
+The annual PPD must be completed within 3 months of the start of the program. - V. If the student is taking the Hepatitis B series, it must be completed within the proscribed time frame for the immunization series, or the student may be removed from clinical.
+A signed declination forms must be in students' academic file. - VI.Annual PPD tests must be completed before the previous year's PPD test expires.
 The initial PPD must be completed within 3 months of the start of the program.
-Students who fail to do this will be removed from clinical until they have completed this test. - f) Failure of the student to keep their immunizations up to date will result in their removal from the clinical setting until the

-- immunizations have been updated.
+Students who fail to do this will be removed from clinical until they have completed this test. - VII.
+Failure of the student to keep their immunizations up-to-date will result in their removal from the clinical setting until the immunizations have been updated.
 Any missed time will be made up at the end of the semester, per the attendance policy.
-Repeated failure to comply may result in a probationary contract and dismissal from the program. - g) Flu shots are required each fall by October 31st.
-Documentation needs to be sent to the clinical coordinator. - h) Personal Illness Covid specific policies in appendix section - a) When a student suspects they may have a communicable disease, it is their responsibility to report this to the clinical instructor and have the appropriate diagnostic tests performed as soon as possible. - b) If the clinical instructor suspects a student of having a communicable disease, they may require the student to leave clinical until the appropriate diagnostic test can be obtained.
-The absence will be considered under the internship attendance policy. - c) Any absence from clinical due to illness will be considered under the Internship Attendance Policy. - d) Exposure to communicable diseases - a.
+Repeated failure to comply may result in a probationary contract and dismissal from the program. - VIII.
+Flu shots are required each fall by October 31st.
+Documentation needs to be sent to the clinical coordinator. - IX.
+Personal Illness \ Covid specific policies in appendix section - a) When a student suspects they may have a communicable disease, it is their responsibility to report this to the clinical instructor and have the appropriate diagnostic tests performed as soon as possible. - X. If the clinical instructor suspects a student of having a communicable disease, they may require the student to leave clinical until the appropriate diagnostic test can be obtained.
+The absence will be considered under the internship attendance policy. - XI.Any absence from clinical due to illness will be considered under the Internship Attendance Policy. - XII.
+Exposure to communicable diseases - a.
 Testing following exposure to HIV, Hepatitis B, Tuberculosis, or other highly contagious diseases must be processed through Workers Compensation.
 The healthcare facility is not responsible or liable for testing students exposed to communicable diseases.

-The site protocol may require testing after exposure at their expense, in this case, the site may perform the testing, but is not obligated. - b.
+- b.
 If a student is exposed, notify the clinical/program coordinator or program director immediately.
-They will advise the student and clinical site on the proper procedure to follow. - c.
-Students are not to image any patients with suspected or confirmed Covid-19 virus. - e) The Auraria Health Center is an accessible outpatient healthcare clinic located on the Auraria Campus, in the Plaza Building Suite 150.
+They will advise the student and clinical site on the proper procedure to follow. - XIII.
+The Auraria Health Center is an accessible outpatient healthcare clinic located on the Auraria Campus, in the Plaza Building Suite 150.
 A variety of health services, including immunizations are provided to students with a campus I.D. from CCD, MSU, and UCD.
 Visit their website at www.msudenver.edu/healthcenter/ for current information.